SafranCassiopee/csharp-metar-decoder/README.md

 This library is fully unit tested, and uses [nUnit]((http://nunit.org/)) to launch the tests.

-Travis CI is used for continuous integration, which triggers tests for C# 3.5 for each push to the repo.
+Travis CI is used for continuous integration, which triggers tests for .NET 4.5 for each push to the repo.